scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 bloom filters.
 When files change, we can incrementally update the indexes by computing a new bloom filter for the updated source file.

-The bloom filter indexes are only used to narrow down the search state by eliminating files and packages that are guaranteed not to have relevant results for the user query.
+The bloom filter indexes are only used to narrow down the search space by eliminating files and packages that don't contain relevant results for the user query.
 False positive results slow down response times but don't compromise the correctness of the final result.

 Try out Metals today with VS Code, Atom, Vim, Sublime Text or Emacs using the installation instructions here